ajSeadler/SolarSystem/README.md

 - **Responsive Design:** The user interface is designed to be responsive, ensuring a seamless experience on different devices.

-## Additional Information

-- For detailed information about each planet, check the corresponding information panels provided in the UI.

-- The application uses WebGL for rendering, and it's recommended to use a browser that supports WebGL for the best experience (like Chrome).

 ## Acknowledgments

 - [Three.js](https://threejs.org/): A fantastic library for 3D graphics in the browser.